dylanleclair/cutthroat-coliseum/README.md

 ## getting started

-to get started on contributing to this project, you'll need to install `vcpkg`, a c++ package manager. you will likely also want to config your editor of choice to work with CMake, or you can use CMake at the command line (commands are in )

-1. install `CMake` (not required if using Visual Studio)
+1. install `CMake` if not on windows, or "Desktop Development with C++" in the visual studio installer in windows (it provides cmake)
-2. from the root of the project, run `./init.sh` on mac/linux, or `.\init.ps1` on windows - this will install vcpkg and the project dependencies, then build the project.
-In fact, if you want to build the project entirely using this script it'll work (I think)!
+2. from the root of the project, run `./init.sh` on mac/linux, or `.\init.ps1` on windows - this will install and bootstrap vcpkg on windows and on mac/linux it builds the project as well
 3. setup your IDE to run with the project. (if not using IDE, I'd recommend just using the commands from the `init` scripts manually)
+- Install "Desktop Development with C++" in the visual studio installer (for cmake) if you haven't already
+- It will ask which cmake thing to use, use <project_root>/code/CMakeLists.txt
+- Everything should build for you wooooo lmk if there's an issue

 - see the IDE integration section here:
   - https://vcpkg.io/en/docs/users/buildsystems/cmake-integration.html